AlmeenT/CV/README.md

-This is a site that basically contains my cv so, THIS IS MY CV SITE
+This is a site that basically contains my cv.
+So, THIS IS MY CV SITE.
+And it will be updated from time to time

 # Getting Started with Create React App